96moustafa/sim_gazebo_bringup/README.md

 ## Overview
 Generic simulation bringup from JSON

-This package is a modified version of [this package](https://github.com/rudislabs/sim_gazebo_bringup) that was originally created by Rudis Labs and it launchs multiple PX4 instances in simulation.
+This package is a modified version of [this package](https://github.com/rudislabs/sim_gazebo_bringup) that was originally created by Rudis Labs and it launches multiple PX4 instances in simulation.

-Each scenario is described in a file called **gen_params.json**.
+A scenario is described in a file called **gen_params.json**.

 This file is as follows:
 ```json